Michael Benton: Research and career

 Benton's research investigates palaeobiology, palaeontology, and macroevolution.
 His research interests include: diversification of life, quality of the fossil record, shapes of phylogenies, age-clade congruence, mass extinctions, Triassic ecosystem evolution, basal diapsid phylogeny, basal archosaurs, and the origin of the dinosaurs.
 He has made fundamental contributions to understanding the history of life, particularly concerning how biodiversity changes through time.
 He has led in integrating data from living and fossil organisms to generate phylogenies – solutions to the question of how major groups originated and diversified through time.
 This approach has revolutionised the understanding of major questions, including the relative roles of internal and external drivers on the history of life, whether diversity reaches saturation, the significance of mass extinctions, and how major clades radiate.
 A key theme is the Permian–Triassic extinction event, the largest mass extinction of all time, which took place over 250 million years ago, where he investigates how life was able to recover from such a devastating event.

 Benton is the author of several palaeontology text books (e.g. Vertebrate Palaeontology) and children's books on the theme of dinosaurs.
 His work has been published in a variety of journals.
 Benton has also advised on many media productions including BBC's Walking with Dinosaurs and was a programme consultant for Paleoworld on Discovery Science.
-He also contributed to the 2002 BBC programme The Day The Earth Nearly Died, which featured scientists and dealt with the mysteries of the Permian extinction.
+He also contributed to the 2002 BBC programme The Day the Earth Nearly Died, which featured scientists and dealt with the mysteries of the Permian extinction.

 In December 2010, Benton had a rhynchosaur (Bentonyx) named in his honour.

 Benton founded the Master of Science degree programme in Palaeobiology at Bristol in 1996, from which more than 300 students have graduated.
 He has supervised more than 50 PhD students.

-As the Initiator of the Bristol Dinosaur Project Brenton was also involved with creating and designing the website for the project.
+As the Initiator of the Bristol Dinosaur Project Benton was also involved with creating and designing the website for the project.

+Below is a list of taxa that Benton has contributed to naming: